Mjz86/C_colon/mcc.md

  * note: caller and callee are both protective in the caller and callee respectively.

+ * note: these operators themselves do not call to context operators , they are special member functions of the context-type,  and writing the definition of them requires unsafe(no-outer-context), similar to the `__mccabiv1::main` function , this is the actual entry point , similar  to the c maim function, can be overriden, however in the standard module main , this isdefined to call the global main function and provide a standard context type.

  - operator  caller (   argument-stack-size( optional),stack-pointer( optional), instruction-pointer( optional), callee-pointer or backend-hash  (depending on  dynamic call vs static call) ( optional) )callee-context-type : in the caller , before the call , the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace.